YoshiABC123XYZ/LibTelltale/docs/ttarchive.md

 - override_stream : Set this to a bytestream* to override the original stream.
 There is no streamset like .ttarch archives.
 <br />
 TTArchive2_Open(archive*).
 This opens the archive from the stream field in the archive.
 Returns an int which is any of the the TTARCH_OPEN_x constants.<br />
 TTArchive2_Free(archive*).
 Call this to free the archive and remove all entries etc..
-Don't do this manually, use this!<br />
+Don't do this manually, use this!
+WARNING: This frees the streams too!
+It does NOT delete the archive pointer, thats up to you to do after.<br />
 TTArchive2_StreamOpen(archive*,entry*).
 Returns a bytestream* of the given entry, reading from the file as you request data.<br />
 TTArchive2_Flush(archive*, flushfunc*).
 Writes the archive and all its entries to the flushstream stream in the archive.
 This can take a while depending on bigger archives, so the flushfunc is a (nullable) function which gets called when a file is written to the archive.
 It should be void and take an entry* as a parameter.
 The function definition is void (*TTArchive2_OnFlush)(TTArchive2Entry* entry);<br />
 TTArchive2_EntryCreate(const char name[], stream*).
 Creates and returns a TTArchive2Entry, instead of using new.
 This sets the fields and you can add this to the vector in the archive.
 If you want to add entries to an archive, you MUST use this otherwise you will get undefined behaviour when writing the archive.<br />